oriansj/stage0-posix/README.md

 go from Hex0 to GCC+Guile is just a kaem.run away.

 There is only one "missing" part that is not bootstrappable from the hex0 seed; a kernel.
-This issue is not yet solved and at the moment the kernel is trusted.
-(This issue will ultimately have to be solved on bare metal in stage0)
+This issue was solved in live-bootstrap thanks to the wonderful work done by Rick Masters and Gabor Stefanik in https://github.com/ironmeld/builder-hex0.git and thus solved up to the firmware level.
+(We are seeking hardware developers who wish to chase this all the way down to transistors.)

 This repository currently supports AMD64 (x86_64), x86 (i386), AArch64 and RISC-V
 (32 and 64-bit) architectures.
 To run the entire bootstrap process in the safest way,